 A successful coach will help people identify their goals if they aren’t already aware of them.
 One way to do this is taking some time to think over goals and write them down.

-A way to do it in Agile or scrum is to ask the team to think on this and write down three goals for the sprint and to check in on the status of the goals each week, reviewing and revising as time goes on.
+A way to do it in Agile or scrum is to ask the team to think about this and write down three goals for the sprint and to check in on the status of the goals each week, reviewing and revising as time goes on.
 At the end of the sprint, the goals can then be reviewed again and given an assessment.

 To help someone reach his full potential, he must be aware of potential obstacles to success.